What is a Progressive Web App?

 Gradually, however, these two “different” technologies have grown closer and blended together.

-With tablets that double as laptops, smartphones the size of tablets, and design standards that allow developers to create websites that fit any size screen, the future will be one of blurry lines between technology.
+With tablets that double as laptops, smartphones the screen sizes of tablets, and design standards that allow developers to create websites that fit any size screen, the future will be one of blurry lines between technology.

 The same applies to the world of native apps.
-In the battle between native apps and web apps, the winner is quickly becoming–both.
+In the battle between native applications and web apps, the winner is quickly becoming–both.

 Advantages of Progressive Web Apps

 If you’re considering developing a PWA, you need to understand the benefits behind doing so.
-There are a lot of ways in which a PWA is better than a native app.
+There are a lot of ways in which a PWA is better than a native application.

 Here are a few ways in which you can use a PWA for areas in which a native app simply can’t compete.

-Since PWAs are HTML5-based, they rapidly load on any operating system, and on any device.
+Since PWAs are based on HTML leverage web technologies, they rapidly load on any operating system, and on any device.

 Needless to say, apps can have a number of factors that make them difficult to install and use, This is where the benefits of PWAs are very obvious.

-Because the app is offered in form of an interactive website, it is available to practically everyone with internet access and a browser.
+Because the app is offered in form of an interactive website, it is available to practically everyone with internet access and a modern browser (Safari, Google Chrome, etc.).

 It doesn’t need to be downloaded and thus, is instantly compatible and there is no fear of the user not having enough storage space.